greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 `CLUSTER` on append-optimized tables is only supported over B-tree indexes.

-The Greenplum Query Optimizer does not support list partitions with multi-column (composite) partition keys.
+GPORCA does not support list partitions with multi-column (composite) partition keys.

 ## <a id="section6"></a>Examples